Peter Done: Betfred

+Conflict of interest with Health Assured

+In January 2020, Done and his brother came under public scrutiny after reports emerged that Health Assured, another company the two owned, was earning millions of pounds through government contracts to provide gambling addiction treatment for public sector workers.
+The arrangement prompted conflict of interest allegations from NHS chief Claire Murdoch and a number of MPs.

 Peninsula

 In 1983 Done and his brother co-founded Professional Personnel and Management Services Limited after having to pay £9,000 to settle an employment tribunal.
-In 1989, after the business was failing leaving their £450,000 investment at risk, Done and his brother Fred tossed a coin to decide who would lead the company's turnaround, which Done won.
+In 1989, after the business was failing leaving their £450,000 investment at risk, Peter and his brother Fred tossed a coin to decide who would lead the company's turnaround, which Peter won.

 The business didn't find success until Done identified its potential and decided to focus his abilities and time on it.
 He planned to advertise its services on the road for six months, then return to work with his brother at Betfred.
 "I was supposed to be coming back from Peninsula after six months and we were going to get a manager in, but 35 years later I'm still in the business".

 In May 2012, Peninsula Business Services acquired a 65% share of Employsure, an Australian advising firm specialising in industrial relations, which was registered as a company in 2011.

 In 2013, Done injected a cash investment of £1.6 million to improve and develop the HROnline app.
-This app helped employers manage different types of human resource activities such as sickness, employment, holidays, and lateness recording.
+This app was later rebranded as BrightHR and allows employers to manage different types of human resource activities such as sickness, employment, holidays, and lateness recording.

 As of 2021, Done is the founder and current managing director of Peninsula.